raspberrypilearning/astro-pi-guide/sensors/movement.md

   length = len(edge)
   ```

   So the length is 28.
-If we divide 28 by 360 we have a ratio between say the yaw measurement and the positions in our list (how far around the edge we are).
-We can then get the sequential pixel number *out of the list* at the calculated position, work out it's coordinate and then switch the LED on!
+If we divide 28 by 360 we have a ratio between, say, the yaw measurement and the positions in our list (how far around the edge we are).
+We can then get the sequential pixel number out of the list at the calculated position, work out its coordinate and then switch the LED on!
 Like this:

   ```python
   from astro_pi import AstroPi